Dave Cowens: Boston Celtics (1970–1980)

-In the 1972–73 season, Cowens averaged 20.5 ppg, 16.2 rpg and 4.1 apg while helping the Celtics to a league-best 68–14 record.
+In the 1972–73 season, Cowens appeared in all 82 games for the only time in his career, playing 40+ minutes a game.
+He went on to average a career high 20.5 PPG, a career high 16.2 RPG (third that year only behind Wilt Chamberlain and Nate Thurmond) along with 4.1 APG while helping the Celtics to a league-best 68–14 record.
 In that season also, Cowens scored 20 points, grabbed a career-high 32 rebounds and dished out 9 assists in a home win over the Houston Rockets.
+He also had 29 rebounds in a game vs. the Baltimore Bullets on January 7 of that year.
 He carried the Celtics to the semifinals, where they met the New York Knicks.
 They won Game 1 of that best-of-7 series after Cowens recorded 15 points and 18 rebounds.
-However, they bowed out to the Knicks in Game 7.
-Cowens was chosen the NBA MVP as well as MVP of the All-Star Game that same season.
-Cowens and fellow Celtic Bill Russell both have the distinction of being named MVP of the league but not being included on the All-NBA First Team.
+However, they bowed out to the Knicks in Game 7 following injuries to John Havlicek.
+He put up postseason highs in 13 games with 21.9 PPG and 16.6 RPG.